 What are your favourite subjects and techniques?

-Where did the idea of this eBook come from?
+Where did the idea of this digital eBook come from?

 Although I have a preference for paper and pencil, I find myself doing more and more prep work digitally, as this just saves time, so having reference material in that format is just super convenient.
 It seemed like this book could be valuable for many trying to compose Japanese themed pieces.
 I, and other artist from my shop, use it frequently, especially the maple leaves, cherry blossoms etc. For efficiency’s sake it just makes sense to stencil off those pages and paste them throughout the composition of sleeves, backpieces, and other large tattoos.
 It’s really useful to have a large body of line drawings, if nothing else but to serve as initial place holders when composing layouts.